ISCDtoolbox/Commons/README.md

 The Commons library contains some code written in C that is shared by many ISCD softwares (Linear algebra, basic chronograph, input/output mesh, multi-threading).

 In the first two sections, we provide informations about how to install the Commons library, while in a third part, we explain how to install the full ISCDtoolbox suite.
+Licence, credits and authors are detailed at the end of this file.

 ## Quick install (Linux & Mac OS)